wildgoosespeeder/FFMPEG-To-Theora-Vorbis-OGG-File-GUI/README.md

 * http://ffmpeg.zeranoe.com/builds

 Planned features, from highest priority to lowest priority:
+* Resizing dimensions for each file.
+* Change frame rate for each file.
 * Trim times for each file.
 Right now, manually have to trim with a different program before conversion.
 * Integrate CMD information into the GUI, such as how much of the conversion is complete, errors ffmpeg returns, etc.
 * Create OGA (Vorbis) only files.